 What can be done: Those who have been infected and have recovered from COVID-19 provide a critical source of information about the symptoms they have experienced.
 Additionally, most Survivors have developed antibody rich plasma that provides researchers with valuable data about COVID-19 and potential treatments and vaccines.
 This plasma is proving to be a valuable resource in treating those currently suffering with COVID-19 through convalescent plasma transfusions and in developing plasma-derived treatment products.
 Grassroots organizations can help connect researchers with Survivors so that they can share their stories and support ongoing research; resulting in a broader understanding of the disease and better treatments.

-How Survivor Corps is meeting the challenge: Survivor Corps is empowering COVID-19 Survivors to be part of the solution.
-As a rapidly growing grassroots network of more than 80,000 COVID-19 Survivors, Survivor Corps is providing support for those who have been infected or impacted by the virus.
+How Survivor Corps is meeting the challenge: Survivor Corps is the largest and fastest growing grassroots movement in the U.S., dedicated to connecting and educating Survivors and advancing the medical, scientific and academic research aimed at finding a cure for COVID-19.
+As a rapidly growing grassroots network of more than 110,000+ COVID-19 Survivors, Survivor Corps is providing support for those who have been infected or impacted by the virus.
 Survivor Corps is working with the medical community and researchers to help direct Survivors to plasma collection sites and to enroll in research studies.
 In addition, Survivor Corps is helping to capture the anecdotal information that COVID-19 patients are reporting about their short and long-term symptoms so that the scientific community can learn from their experiences.
 In order for this anecdotal information to be useful to the scientific community, researchers must be able to access and engage with this group of Survivors on an ongoing basis.
 Survivor Corps is providing access to this network by continuing to engage its members and encourage, educate and empower them to participate in studies and trials that will help the scientific community improve treatments and find cures.